Skip to main content

 Frequently Asked Questions

-Ebenezer and the Invisible World is a casual platformer game with fantasy, historical and kids themes.
+Ebenezer and the Invisible World is a open world platformer game with horror, fantasy, anime, historical and others themes.

 Ebenezer and the Invisible World is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.